w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 You can have a rough estimate on that by using the methods listed [here](faq#what-are-the-ways-to-find-out-the-minimum-stake-necessary-for-the-validators).
-Validators are elected based on [Phragmen's algorithm](learn-phragmen).
+Validators are elected based on [Phragmén's algorithm](learn-phragmen).
 To be elected into the set, you need a minimum stake behind your validator.
 This stake can come from yourself or from [nominators](learn-nominator).
 This means that as a minimum, you will need enough KSM to set up Stash and Controller [accounts](learn-keys) with the existential deposit, plus a little extra for